 New laws requiring more openness and transparency will change how organisations collect and use personal data, and give shoppers more control over how data about them is used.
-Our report explores how the sector can work together to turn GDPR from a compliance obligation into an opportunity to build services that meet shoppers needs.
+This report explores how the sector can work together to turn GDPR from a compliance obligation into an opportunity to build services that meet shoppers needs

 The European Union General Data Protection Regulation presents a significant opportunity for the UK grocery retail sector.
 By proactively informing shoppers about their data rights and how data-driven services benefit them, organisations can build trust and strengthen loyalty, which will create greater buy-in from shoppers for data-enabled innovation.